 FirstEnergy Corp.
-(FE), whose utilities serve 6 million customers in the U.S. Midwest and Northeast, fell to its lowest in four months after a UBS Securities LLC report said it needs to sell about $500 million in assets next year to preserve its credit rating.
+(FE:US), whose utilities serve 6 million customers in the U.S. Midwest and Northeast, fell to its lowest in four months after a UBS Securities LLC report said it needs to sell about $500 million in assets next year to preserve its credit rating.

 FirstEnergy, based in Akron, Ohio, declined 1.2 percent to $40.72 at the close in New York, the lowest since Aug.
 10, according to data compiled by Bloomberg.

 The power company faces negative cash flows of about $1.1 billion from 2013 to 2015 as it pays off $1.4 billion in debt at its retail power marketing business and about $400 million held by a transmission unit, Julien Dumoulin-Smith, a New York-based UBS analyst, said in a report today.